ahcbb6/meta-chromebook/README.md

 used for lightweight workloads.

-While ChromeOS provides many interesting capabilities, it simply does not match a Linux Operating System when it comes to be used as a dev environment.
+While ChromeOS provides many interesting capabilities, it simply does not match a Linux Operating System when it comes to be used as a dev environment, it also does not mean a product on "chromebook HW" cannot be based on pure Linux either.

 This layer allows you to build a Linux distribution for Chromebook devices using the OpenEmbedded Infrastructure.

-(It is a bit tuned/tweaked for the Pixelbook (Chromebook EVE)).

 Please see the corresponding sections below for details.